shevchenkobn/battleship-html/README.md

 I selected technologies with their popularity in mind to increase the future maintainability of the project.

-Since it is a game, it would make more sense to use a game engine, such as [Phaser](https://phaser.io/).
-But I used React since it is a more popular framework.
+Since it is a game, it would seem to make more sense to use a game engine, such as [Phaser](https://phaser.io/).
+But I used React since it is a more popular framework and I wouldn't need any of the advanced Phaser's features.
 I have an example of a [game using phaser](https://github.com/shevchenkobn/phaser-game).

 ## Additional Features